The Most Exhilarating Day Hike in Zion National Park: Angels Landing

 The Grotto Trailhead amenities include restrooms, picnic tables, a water fill station, and trash cans.
 There is no cell service at the trailhead.

-: From March through fall, visitors must take the shuttle bus to access the Grotto trailhead.
+To get to the Grotto Trailhead: From March through fall, visitors must take the shuttle bus to access the Grotto trailhead.
 Click here for a complete overview of the Zion Canyon Shuttle system.

 Maps and GPSx links: